Fun Things To Do In Bahrain With Family

 Visit the Lost Paradise Water Park

-Being a very sunny nation, the water parks in Bahrain are absolutely necessary and a blessing to parents.
-Parents looking for things to do in Bahrain can take the whole family on a trip to Lost Paradise, one of the two amazing waterparks in Bahrain.
-Featuring 18 slides, vertical drops, a rain fortress, a family raft ride, and a lazy river for little people, Lost Paradise offers all the aquatic fun and happiness any family can ask for.
+Bahrain is a very sunny nation, so the water parks in Bahrain are absolutely necessary and a blessing to parents.
+Parents looking for things to do in Bahrain can take the whole family on a trip to Lost Paradise, one of the two amazing water parks in Bahrain.

 Learn more at lpodwaterpark.com

-Bahrain National Museum
+Explore Bahrain National Museum

 There are also lots of other exhibits inside the museum such as the palaeolithic remains of marine dinosaurs and some more recent historical and cultural exhibits from Bahrain.

-Learn more at www.culture.gov.bh
+Learn more at culture.gov.bh

-Qal-at al-Bahrain Fort
+Learn more about Bahrain’s past at Qal-at al-Bahrain Fort

 Also known as the Bahrain Fort or the Portugal Fort, Qal-at al-Bahrain is a designated UNESCO World Heritage site and has been one since 2005.
-Visit this protected place with your children and learn about hundreds of artefacts that are displayed in its five exhibition halls by an audio guide.
-If you are travelling with older children, visiting Qal-at al-Bahrain is a good way to spend 2 or 3 hours delving into Bahrain’s history.

-Learn more at www.culture.gov.bh
+Learn more at culture.gov.bh

 Take Scuba Diving Lessons

-You can take your kids on a trip to any of the gorgeous Bahrain beaches to play on the sand, or you can introduce them to life under Bahrain’s waters at any of the dive schools in Bahrain.
 Head over to the Scuba Life Diving Center in Seef, where they not only have scuba diving for adults but also teach little flippers to explore the ocean’s depths in certified courses such as the Seal Team or the PADI Bubble Maker.

-Learn more at www.scubalife.bh
+Learn more at padi.com

-Al Areen Wildlife park
+Al Areen Wildlife Park

 Learn more at alareen.org